West Edmonton Mall: Grand opening and early years

 Construction on a total renovation of the mall shopping areas through all the phases began in the spring of 2011.
 The 'face lift' included the renovation of all mall common areas, which started in Phase I and finished in Phase IV.
-The most notable upgrades included the retrofit of an existing water fountain into choreographed musical dancing fountains, hanging décor of ceramic roses in the Rose Court outside Victoria's Secret and glass oil droplets around the Oilmen statue outside the Phase I Food Court.
-Most of the renovations were completed in 2014; however, some areas of the mall As of 2019 continued construction, such as Park Lane and Chinatown.
+The most notable upgrades included the retrofit of an existing water fountain into choreographed musical dancing fountains, hanging décor of ceramic roses in the Rose Court near the Victoria's Secret (these are no longer there) and glass oil droplets around the Oilmen statue outside the Phase I Food Court.
+Most of the renovations were completed in 2014; however, some areas of the mall continued construction, such as Park Lane and Chinatown.

-In 2017, the mall announced that the Mayfield Toyota Ice Palace would undergo a renovation, retrofitting it with the latest technologies including modern lighting and sound.
+In 2017, the mall announced that the Ice Palace would undergo a renovation, retrofitting it with the latest technologies including modern lighting and sound.
 The Ice Palace closed in mid-2017 and reopened in December.
 Later in mid 2018, the mall announced that the World Waterpark would undergo renovations worth $2.5 million in September 2018.
 All upgrades have since been completed.

-In 2021 local car dealership Mayfield Toyota made their move to the mall and rebranded as West Edmonton Mall Toyota, which is the world’s largest full-service in-mall dealership.
+In 2021 local car dealership Mayfield Toyota made their move to the mall and rebranded as West Edmonton Mall Toyota, which is the world's largest full-service in-mall dealership.
 The dealership is in the main floor of the old Sears retail space in Phase I. It includes 65 service bays, a detailing centre, and a three-aisle drive-through that intersects the entire mall.

 Since 2018, the mall has focused on adding several high-end retailers including Gucci, Balenciaga, Saint Laurent, Moose Knuckles, Moncler and Louis Vuitton.

+In 2021, the mall added huge LED screens over the Deep Sea Adventure lake and Ice Palace to promote advertisements for stores, restaurants, and attractions in and around the mall.

 The Phase III food court at WEM.
 The top image is what the P3FC looked like prior to 2013 (31 August 2006).
-The bottom image is what the P3FC looks like today (27 June 2015).
+The bottom image is what it looks like today (27 June 2015).